Food Bank Program

 Volunteers are needed to:

-Perform light maintenance around the foodbank (e.g., wiping down shelves, recycling cardboard boxes, etc.)
+- Perform light maintenance around the foodbank (wiping down shelves, recycling cardboard boxes, etc.)

 General Information for Volunteers in the Foodbank and Soup Kitchen:

-Volunteers are requested to commit to volunteering for at least 12 months, typically for one or two shifts per month in the Foodbank or for two to four shifts per month in the soup kitchen.
+- Volunteers are requested to commit to volunteering for at least 12 months, typically for 1 or 2 shifts per month in the Foodbank or for 2 to 4 shifts per month in the Soup Kitchen.

-Please contact the FCAA at (301) 600-1506 if you are unable to volunteer for your scheduled shift.
+- Please contact the FCAA at 301-600-1506 or email Chris Bard, Supervisor of Food and Nutrition Services if you are unable to make your volunteer shift.